yuvalmash/Todos-live/README.md

 - **Delete Button:** 🗑️ The delete button provides a convenient way to remove a todo from your list.
 Clicking on the delete icon next to a todo item instantly deletes it from the list, allowing you to declutter your todo list and focus on the tasks that matter most.

 - **Loader:** 🔄 The loader component displays a spinning animation (CircularProgress) to indicate that the application is loading data.
 It appears when fetching todos from the server and disappears once the data is loaded.
+- **Please note that the loader is presented due to a synthetic delay in the "router.get" route (if you remove the delay it would be hard to see the loader on a fast internet connection.

 - **Toast:** 🍞 The toast feature provides user feedback in the form of an alert (Alert component from Material-UI).
 It notifies users about the status of their actions, such as successfully adding, updating, or deleting a todo, or encountering an error during the process.